Clayton Beeter: New York Yankees

 On August 2, 2022, Beeter was traded to the New York Yankees in exchange for Joey Gallo.
 He was assigned to the Somerset Patriots of the Double-A Eastern League.
 Over 25 games (23 starts) between Tulsa and Somerset, Beeter went 0–3 with a 4.56 ERA and 129 strikeouts over 77 innings.
 To begin the 2023 season, he was assigned back to Somerset.
 In late June, he was promoted to the Scranton/Wilkes-Barre RailRiders of the Triple-A International League.
 He was selected to represent the Yankees (alongside Spencer Jones) at the 2023 All-Star Futures Game.
 Over 27 games (26 starts), Beeter went 9–7 with a 3.62 ERA and 165 strikeouts over 131 2/3 innings.

 On November 14, 2023, the Yankees added Beeter to their 40-man roster to protect him from the Rule 5 draft.
 On March 25, 2024, the Yankees announced that Beeter had earned one of the team's final Opening Day bullpen roles alongside Nick Burdi.
 He made his MLB debut on March 29, pitching one inning of relief without allowing a run, (with a rare 3-pitch inning), and was optioned to Triple-A Scranton/Wilkes-Barre the next day.
-In 3 games during his rookie camping, Beeter logged a 4.91 ERA with 5 strikeouts over 3 2/3 innings pitched.
+In 3 games during his rookie camping, Beeter logged a 4.91 ERA with five strikeouts over 3 2/3 innings pitched.

 Entering the 2025 season, the Yankees announced that Beeter would be used primarily as a relief pitcher.
 He made two appearances for the team, struggling to an 0-1 record and 14.73 ERA with one strikeout across 3 2/3 innings pitched.

 Washington Nationals

-On July 26, 2025, Beeter, along with Browm Martinez, were traded to the Washington Nationals in exchange for Amed Rosario.
+On July 26, 2025, Beeter, along with Browm Martinez, was traded to the Washington Nationals in exchange for Amed Rosario.
+Beeter made 24 relief appearances for the Nationals and went 0-2 with a 2.49 ERA and 32 strikeouts across 21 2/3 innings.

+In 2026, Beeter missed close to a month during the season with right forearm soreness.
+The Nationals optioned Beeter to the Triple-A Rochester Red Wings in September 2026, after Beeter spent much of the year as Washington's primary closer but struggled in the second half.
+He was the losing pitcher in the 2026 Triple-A Championship Game, giving up a bases-clearing double to the Oklahoma City Comets' Alek Thomas in the 10th inning.